-When looking back at the experience during the asset price bubble in the late 1980s the rate of inflation shown in statistics were relatively moderate, but expectations that low interest rates would continue over time had been generated in the meantime, making economic agents' expectations extremely bullish with respect to the future.2 What should be noted about the asset price bubble in Japan is that it is not a rational bubble as modeled in Blanchard and Watson (1982), which is expressed as a divergence from economic fundamentals and the probability of its bursting is recognized among economic agents and thus incorporated into asset price formation.
-Rather it is characterized by euphoria, that is, excessively optimistic expectations with respect to future economic fundamentals, which lasted for several years and then burst.
-Therefore, during the bubble period Japan faced difficulty in evaluating ex ante whether it was the arrival of a new era or simply euphoria.3
+When looking back at the experience during the asset price bubble in the late 1980s, the rate of inflation shown in statistics was relatively moderate, but expectations that low interest rates would continue over time had been generated in the meantime, making economic agents' expectations extremely bullish with respect to the future.
+What should be noted about the asset price bubble in Japan is that it is not a rational bubble as modeled in Blanchard and Watson (1982), which is expressed as a divergence from economic fundamentals and whose probability of bursting is recognized among economic agents and thus incorporated into asset price formation.
+Rather, it is characterized by euphoria, that is, excessively optimistic expectations with respect to future economic fundamentals, which lasted for several years and then burst.
+Therefore, during the bubble period Japan faced difficulty in evaluating ex ante whether it was the arrival of a new era or simply euphoria.

-In general, a stable financial system and macroeconomic environment are regarded as a necessary condition for enhancing economic stability and efficiency.4 Hence, in light of Japan's experience, it seems to be extremely important to accurately analyze what asset price fluctuations imply and to accurately evaluate how 'expectations' illustrated in such fluctuations are sustainable.5
+In general, a stable financial system and macroeconomic environment are regarded as a necessary condition for enhancing economic stability and efficiency.
+Hence, in light of Japan's experience, it seems extremely important to accurately analyze what asset price fluctuations imply and to accurately evaluate how "expectations" illustrated in such fluctuations are sustainable.

 This paper is composed as follows.
 Section II summarizes the characteristics of asset price bubbles in the late 1980s based on Japan's historical experience of asset price inflation in the postwar period.
 Section III verifies the relationship between monetary policy management and asset prices in the process of the emergence of the bubble based on a standard view of policy rules.
-In Section IV, after summarizing the
+In Section IV, after summarizing the effects of the bursting of the bubble on financial system stability, the impact on monetary policy is considered, and Section V rounds up the discussion and presents a conclusion.
+The appendices summarize Japan's experience with respect to (1) the relationship between the emergence and bursting of asset price bubbles and structural problems, and implications for monetary policy management; and (2) the fact that the border of monetary policy and prudential policy becomes extremely blurred when the financial system is in a critical condition.